 Education: Local and Wildlife

-Explore: Pea Island National Wildlife Refuge, The U.S. National Whitewater Center, Historic Roanoke Island, Cape Hatteras
+Explore: Pea Island National Wildlife Refuge, The U.S. National Whitewater Center, Historic Roanoke Island, Cape Hatteras, Looking Glass Falls

-Throughout the trip (Outer Banks, Blue Ridge Mountains, U.S. National Whitewater Center), we sleep in tents near the beach.
+Throughout the trip (Outer Banks, Blue Ridge Mountains, U.S. National Whitewater Center), we sleep in tents.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
 Bathrooms are a mix of flush toilets and latrines.

 Tuition (Airfare not included)

 Raleigh, NC (RDU)

 From ocean to mountains, water to land, we journey from North Carolina’s Outer Banks to the rolling Blue Ridge Mountains.
-Arriving in Raleigh, North Carolina, we head east following the sound of waves.
-Soon after the first ocean smell starts to linger in the breeze, we settle in at Oregon Inlet, the northernmost campground on Cape Hatteras National Seashore.
+Arriving in Raleigh, we head east following the sound of waves.
+Soon after the first ocean smell starts to linger in the breeze, we settle in at Oregon Inlet, the northernmost campground on Cape Hatteras.
 Getting oriented, we explore our new home, the beachfront only a short walk away, and the historic Bodie Island Lighthouse a few miles to the north.
 That night, we drift off under the coastal stars of the Outer Banks, ready to explore in the sea and the sand.